Updated April 2026

 • Increased risk profile - short-term guests present higher risk than long-term tenants or owner-occupiers

-The Insurance Council of New Zealand (ICNZ) has noted the growing importance of adequate cover for the sharing economy.
+The Insurance Council of Australia (ICA) has noted the growing importance of adequate cover for the sharing economy.
 Always check your specific policy wording and talk to your insurer before listing on any platform.
+For general guidance, visit ASIC's MoneySmart.

 Key risk: If you make a claim while hosting an Airbnb guest without having disclosed this to your insurer, your claim may be declined entirely.
-Under the Insurance Contracts Act 2024, policyholders have a duty to disclose material information.
-Undisclosed short-term rental activity could void your entire policy - not just the specific claim.
+Under the Insurance Contracts Act 1984, policyholders have a duty of disclosure.
+Undisclosed short-term rental activity could void your entire policy, not just the specific claim.

 Airbnb AirCover for Hosts - What It Covers and Its Limitations